Ulterior Motives (song): Background and composition

-"Ulterior Motives" was recorded in 1985 by Christopher and Philip Booth at their home studio in Encino, Los Angeles.
+"Ulterior Motives" was recorded and produced by Gary Goetzman and Mike Piccirillo in August 1985 under the band "T42", also known as "Tea For Two", at Master Control Studios in Burbank California.
+The song was intended to be released by Capitol Records, alongside with "Nothing Lasts Forever".
 Because they were "doing anything to make money", they worked as production assistants on films.
-One of their friends, who made pornographic films, needed music for one of their works and, according to Christopher, "they gave us quite a bit of money just to give them some music to use behind the scenes".
-As such, "Ulterior Motives", which was originally recorded as a pop song, was used in the soundtrack of the 1986 pornographic film Angels of Passion.
-Christopher said that the lyrics of the song were inspired by "a girl that cheated", saying "she was saying one thing and you found out that she did another thing".
-The song has been described as new wave and synth-pop.
+One of their friends, who made pornographic films, needed music for one of their works.
+According to Christopher, "they gave us quite a bit of money just to give them some music to use behind the scenes".
+As such, Ulterior Motives, which was originally recorded as a pop song, was used in the soundtrack of the 1986 pornographic film Angels of Passion.